syneva-runyan/randomized_optimization/README.md

 pip install matplotlib
 pip install sklearn
 ```

-Next, execute the file.
+A branched version of mlrose was used for this assignment.

+## Dependencies

+The randomizedOptimization can be exeucted with python.

+`python .\randomizedOptimization.py`

 You will see helpful print statements along the way indication which portion of the assignment is being execute.

 Data for each table and graph are generated with the main execution of this file.